-The committee will assess the demand for health professionals across the state.
-It will also examine ways to better align public schools, as well as colleges and universities, with the needs of health care employers.
+Chaired by Rep. Susan King, committee members will assess the demand for health professionals across the state.
+They will also examine ways to better align public schools, as well as colleges and universities, with the needs of health care employers.

 In addition, Texas hospitals experience higher vacancy and turnover rates for nurses than similar states.
 Such rates are even higher in nursing homes and assisted-living facilities.

 The committee will assess the statewide demand for health professionals, including in the area of mental health.
 It will also make recommendations to better align institutions of public and higher education with the needs of health care employers.
 These recommendations will provide guidance as the Legislature seeks to strengthen the state’s health care workforce, which will lead to better care for patients and better career opportunities for many Texans.